 The Super Alpine's features are identical to the Super Pluma's except the Super Alpine has a gasket-like rubber closure on the wrists, which help to seal out cold air and various forms of frozen precipitation.
 The Super Alpine is the only shell we tested with this feature.
 We don't believe they solve a critical problem, but they also don't take away from the jacket.

-The Super Alpine’s cut is also the same as the Super Pluma’s; it strikes a happy medium between ultralight trim-fitting shells (Arcteryx Alpha FL) and bulky expedition mountaineering jackets (Rab Latok).
-It’s small enough to be worn comfortably over a single baselayer, yet is also adequately spacious for covering a midweight down or synthetic insulated jacket.
+The Super Alpine's cut strikes a happy medium between ultralight trim-fitting shells (Arc'teryx Alpha FL) and bulky expedition mountaineering jackets (Rab Latok).
+It's small enough to be worn comfortably over a single baselayer, yet is also adequately spacious for covering a midweight down or synthetic insulated jacket.

-Although our testers love the Super Pluma, we found the Super Alpine’s feature set to be less than ideal, and inferior to other similarly durable hardshells.
-Specifically, we prefer the Arcteryx Alpha SV to the Super Alpine.
-Here’s why: The Alpha SV is constructed entirely from Gore-Tex Pro Shell with a 4.3 oz 80-denier n80p-X face fabric.
-This material is lighter per area yet, according to Arcteryx, more durable than the reinforced areas on the Super Alpine.
-(Arcteryx used the Super Alpine's current fabric on the previous generation Alpha SV and says that the new fabric uses a higher quality yarn with a higher density plain weave.)
+We found the Super Alpine's feature set to be less than ideal, and inferior to other similarly durable hardshells.
+Specifically, we prefer the Arc'teryx Alpha SV to the Super Alpine.
+Here's why: The Alpha SV is constructed entirely from Gore-Tex Pro Shell with a 4.3 oz 80-denier n80p-X face fabric.
+This material is lighter per area yet, according to Arc'teryx, more durable than the reinforced areas on the Super Alpine.
+(Arc'teryx used the Super Alpine's current fabric on the previous generation Alpha SV and says that the new fabric uses a higher quality yarn with a higher density plain weave.)
 Being constructed entirely of n80p-X, the Alpha SV is therefore more durable than the Super Alpine.
-The Alpha SV has other advantages, too (over both the Super Pluma and Super Alpine): its hood is larger, slightly more comfortable to wear over a helmet, and has four drawcord adjustments instead of three (which provides a more customized fit); its primary zipper is much easier to open with one hand; its pockets are larger and easier to open, its velcro wrist closures are larger and are more reliable; it has two interior zippered pockets instead of the Super Pluma and Alpine’s one (both are larger, too); it has a second drawcord high up on the waist that pulls the jacket in- making it warmer and less bulky; it has more interior volume to accommodate layering; and finally, the Alpha SV does all of that and weighs 0.5 oz less than the Super Alpine.
+The Alpha SV has other advantages, too (the Super Alpine): its hood is larger, slightly more comfortable to wear over a helmet, and has four drawcord adjustments instead of three (which provides a more customized fit); its primary zipper is much easier to open with one hand; its pockets are larger and easier to open, its velcro wrist closures are larger and are more reliable; it has two interior zippered pockets instead of the Super Alpine's one (both are larger, too); it has a second drawcord high up on the waist that pulls the jacket in- making it warmer and less bulky; it has more interior volume to accommodate layering; and finally, the Alpha SV does all of that and weighs 0.5 oz less than the Super Alpine.